isomerpages/enterprisesg-wmo/_about-us/00-overview.md

 ## What can Consumers do?
 Consumers can play a role in ensuring they receive the correct quantity when purchasing goods sold by weight.

-Find out more about the [consumer tips for products sold by weight] (/consumers/consumer-tips-for-products-sold-by-weight){:target="_blank"}.
+Find out more about the [consumer tips for products sold by weight](/consumers/consumer-tips-for-products-sold-by-weight){:target="_blank"}.